n3rd-bugs/weird-rtos/docs/kernel/SEMAPHORE.md

 Implemented by [semaphore.c](../../rtos/kernel/semaphore.c).

 ### semaphore\_destroy
 This API destroyers a semaphore.
-This will also resume any threads waiting on this semaphore.
+This will also resume any tasks waiting on this semaphore.
 **takes** the control block of semaphore needed to be destroyed.
 Implemented by [semaphore.c](../../rtos/kernel/semaphore.c).